GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex3.md

 ::::

-# Exercise 3: Trigger & Intervention Map for Forecast-based-Action
+# Exercise 3: Trigger & Intervention Map for Forecast-based-Action <a id="exercise-3-trigger-and-intervention-map-for-forecast-based-action"></a>

-## Characteristics of the exercise
+## Characteristics of the exercise <a id="characteristics-of-the-exercise"></a>

 ::::{grid} 2
 :::{grid-item-card}